 In 1706, an enslaved West African man was purchased for the prominent Puritan minister Cotton Mather by his congregation.
 Mather gave him the name Onesimus, after an enslaved man in the Bible whose name meant “useful.”
 Mather, who had been a powerful figure in the Salem Witch Trials, believed that owners of enslaved people had a duty to convert enslaved people to Christianity and educate them.
 But like other white men of his era, he also looked down on what he called the “Devilish rites” of Africans and worried that enslaved people might openly rebel.

 Mather didn’t trust Onesimus: He wrote about having to watch him carefully due to what he thought was “thievish” behavior, and recorded in his diary that he was “wicked” and “useless.”
 But in 1716, Onesimus told him something he did believe: That he knew how to prevent smallpox.

 Onesimus, who “is a pretty intelligent fellow,” Mather wrote, told him he had had smallpox—and then hadn’t.
 Onesimus said that he “had undergone an operation, which had given him something of the smallpox and would forever preserve him from it...and whoever had the courage to use it was forever free of the fear of contagion.”

 The operation Onesimus referred to consisted of rubbing pus from an infected person into an open wound on the arm.
+This was done in a controlled manner and under the supervision of a physician so the symptoms would be milder but still confer immunity.
 Once the infected material was introduced into the body, the person who underwent the procedure was inoculated against smallpox.
-It wasn’t a vaccination, which involves exposure to a less dangerous virus to provoke immunity.
-But it did activate the recipient’s immune response and protected against the disease most of the time.
+It wasn’t a vaccination, which involves exposure to a less dangerous virus to provoke immunity, but it did activate the recipient’s immune response and protected against the disease most of the time.

 Mather was fascinated.
 He verified Onesimus’ story with that of other enslaved people, and learned that the practice had been used in Turkey and China.
 He became an evangelist for inoculation—also known as variolation—and spread the word throughout Massachusetts and elsewhere in the hopes it would help prevent smallpox.